 FOREIGN LANGUAGE AND AREA STUDIES FELLOWSHIP

-Foreign Language & Area Studies (FLAS) Fellowships is a U.S. Department of Education program that support students interested in languages and area studies courses.
+Foreign Language & Area Studies (FLAS) Fellowships is a U.S. Department of Education program that supports students interested in languages and area studies courses.

 The African Studies Center (ASC) offers both Academic Year and Summer Fellowships to meritorious graduate and undergraduate students in all disciplines and professional schools.
 This grant cycle, the ASC is able to award academic year fellowships only to graduate students.
 Summer fellowships can be awarded to both graduate and undergraduate students.

 A FLAS Fellow is required to take one language course and one area studies course each semester during the academic year, if receiving an academic year fellowship.
 If receiving a summer fellowship, the student must be enrolled in an intensive language program.
 Specific requirements apply for the summer language program.
 We encourage reading the FLAS FAQ on this page and contact the FLAS coordinator for more information, if needed.

 Summer FLAS Fellowships fellowship is $5,000 towards tuition and fees and $2,500 as stipend for approved intensive summer language courses in the U.S. or abroad.
 A travel stipend of $1,000 is available for qualified fellows.

 - Academic Year (AY)

 FLAS fellowships could affect financial aid packages.
 We recommend that if awarded you contact the Office of Student Financial Aid to determine implications, if any.

 Students must be a U.S. citizen or a permanent resident.

 Undergraduate applications are accepted by the ASC for Summer study only and for Intermediate, 2nd year, and Advanced, 3rd year, and beyond levels only, not for 1st year of language study.

 Graduate applications accepted for all levels, however FLAS requirements specify that graduate students at the beginning level, 1st year, of language study must speak another language of the region to proficiency.

 The application deadline for 2024-2025 FLAS Fellowships is February 2, 2024.

 The FLAS committees review all applications and rank them using a weighted scale that considers academic merit, priority languages, demonstrated financial need, and the extent to which the proposed study or use of the language matches Title VI priorities.